simplebutlovable/chopee/README.md

 NOTE: <br/>
 This is for educational purpose only.
-Cloning this repo and disguise as offical "Shopee" page to gather sensitive information is against the law.The author is not held liable for such mishaps.
+Cloning this repo and disguise as offical "Shopee" page to gather sensitive information is against the law.The author is not held liable for this matter.
-All the data processed in this site "Shopee" is encrypted and secured. <br/><br/>
+All the data processed in this site "Chopee" is encrypted and secured. <br/><br/>